GPlates/GPlates/doc-python-api/pygplates_primer.rst

 The strain rate at an arbitrary location within a deforming triangulation is affected by the smoothing value:

 * ``pygplates.StrainRateSmoothing.none`` - No smoothing.
-The strain rate is equal to the (constant) strain rate of the :class:`triangle <pygplates.DeformingTriangulation.Triangle>` containing the query location.
+The strain rate is equal to the (constant) strain rate of the :class:`triangle <pygplates.NetworkTriangulation.Triangle>` containing the query location.
-* ``pygplates.StrainRateSmoothing.barycentric`` - Use linear interpolation of the strain rates of the 3 :class:`vertices <pygplates.DeformingTriangulation.Vertex>` of the
+* ``pygplates.StrainRateSmoothing.barycentric`` - Use linear interpolation of the strain rates of the 3 :class:`vertices <pygplates.NetworkTriangulation.Vertex>` of the
-  :class:`triangle <pygplates.DeformingTriangulation.Triangle>` containing the query location.
+  :class:`triangle <pygplates.NetworkTriangulation.Triangle>` containing the query location.
-* ``pygplates.StrainRateSmoothing.natural_neighbour`` - Use natural neighbour interpolation of the strain rates of triangulation :class:`vertices <pygplates.DeformingTriangulation.Vertex>` near the query location.
+* ``pygplates.StrainRateSmoothing.natural_neighbour`` - Use natural neighbour interpolation of the strain rates of triangulation :class:`vertices <pygplates.NetworkTriangulation.Vertex>` near the query location.

 Strain rate smoothing is determined by :attr:`pygplates.ResolveTopologyParameters.strain_rate_smoothing` when topological networks are resolved at a reconstruction time
 (using :class:`pygplates.TopologicalModel`, :class:`pygplates.TopologicalSnapshot` or :func:`pygplates.resolve_topologies`).